ajroach42/ajroach42.github.io/_posts/2016-02-29-a-modern-bbs.md

 ## Reviving the BBS

 It is possible to build a BBS style system today using small, cheap, modern technologies and free software.
-One such project, [PirateBox](https://piratebox.cc/) (or the more ethically names [Library Box](http://librarybox.us/)), can be run on the ridiculously cheap [Raspberry Pi 0](https://www.raspberrypi.org/blog/raspberry-pi-zero/), (When coupled with the neccisary power supply and USB adapter.)
+One such project, [PirateBox](https://piratebox.cc/) (or the more ethically names [Library Box](http://librarybox.us/)), can be run on the ridiculously cheap [Raspberry Pi 0](https://www.raspberrypi.org/blog/raspberry-pi-zero/), (When coupled with the necessary power supply and USB adapter.)
 Setup isn’t incredibly straightforward, since the Pi 0 doesn’t have an ethernet port, but it can be done with only minor frustration (I’m sure I’ll write about it at some point.)
 Once configured, you’ll have a bulletin board, a chat room, the ability to upload files, and a UPnP streaming server.
 It may not sound like much, but it can be revolutionary on a college campus, or in an apartment building.

 There are other projects in the works (including one of my own) that aim to cover some of the same ground, that is, that aim to use cheap and readily accessible computers as a convenient way to serve up information, media, and communication tools for anyone in physical proximity.
 Of course, the biggest limitations of a system like this are: